sogno-platform/dpsim/docs/hugo/content/en/docs/Development/guidelines.md

     A `pre-commit` hook enforces this automatically once you have run `pre-commit install`.

+1. **No Saved Notebook Outputs**

+    Jupyter notebooks must be committed without saved cell outputs (images, plots, printed text).
+    Saved outputs bloat diffs and can break the notebook test collector, which re-executes notebooks and re-extracts their outputs.
+    Strip outputs before committing:

+    ```bash
+    jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace <notebook.ipynb>
+    ```

+    A `pre-commit` hook does this automatically once you have run `pre-commit install`; CI also rejects any notebook that still has outputs saved.

 # Creating New Releases (info for maintainers)

 DPsim currently uses to [Semantic Versioning](https://semver.org/).
 The periodic creation of